 An escaped leopard is eluding its would-be captors in China.
-Now, officials are deploying hundreds of drones to find it.
+Officials sent hundreds of drones to find it.

 Police in Hangzhou’s Fuyang district announced Monday they had detained the park’s CEO and four other employees in connection with the incident.

-At a news conference on Monday, Hangzhou vice mayor Wang Hong said the leopards escaped on April 19 because employees had flouted protocol while cleaning the enclosure.
-He said Hangzhou police received reports of escaped leopards on May 6 and 7.
+At a news conference Monday, Hangzhou vice mayor Wang Hong said the leopards escaped April 19 because employees had flouted protocol while cleaning the enclosure.
+He said Hangzhou police received reports of escaped leopards May 6 and 7.

-Wang said the first leopard was caught by park employees on April 21 with a tranquilizer dart.
+Wang said the first leopard was caught by park employees April 21 with a tranquilizer dart.

-The second was taken back in on May 8.
-The local government said it had a wounded leg, but would recover.
+The second was taken back in May 8.
+The local government said it had a wounded leg but would recover.

 According to a police official at the news conference, park employees decided not to immediately report the escape because they feared it would hurt sales over the May 1 Labor Day holiday.
 The park welcomed 97,700 visitors over the holiday, according to the Fuyang government.